translate/translate/docs/formats/base_classes.rst

 Base classes
 ************
-NOTE: This page is mostly useful for :doc:`developers` as it describes some programming detail of the :doc:`toolkit <index>`.
+NOTE: This page is mostly useful for :doc:`/development/developers` as it describes some programming detail of the :doc:`toolkit <index>`.

 For the implementation of the different storage classes that the toolkit supports, we want to define a set of base classes to form a common API for all